Strategies for Living on One Income

 One of my local department stores has “bargain” stuff at the front.
 I would wander in to buy one thing and end up with a bag full of stuff.
 What I learned to do was to employ the same strategy I use for grocery shopping: if it isn’t on the list, it doesn’t get bought.
 This saved me from buying a lot of “nice-to-haves” or non-essentials.

-These eight strategies have saved us a lot of money over the past few months, and will continue to do so.
-What are your favorite saving-money strategies?
+These nine strategies have saved us a lot of money over the months I was unemployed, and continue to do so years later.